ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 This isn't strictly a type variable tuple, but it complements it:

 - type variable tuple handles variadic type lists
-- ParamSpec handles variadic function arguments
+- Parameter specifications handle variadic function arguments

 ### Example: Record Type for Heterogeneous Tuples